Intervue/Data-structures-algorithms-for-interviews/README.md

 ### For Arrays: (methods that can be applied)

-- sorting and then doing something, hashtable, two pointers in a loop are some of the operations that are popular to solve algos
+- sorting and then doing something, hashtable, two pointers in a loop are some of the operations that are popular to solve algos.
+Hash table can also be made for storing sum etc.
 - to find all combinations use nested for loops (worst algos)
 - another way is to stop at an element and traverse all its previous elements
 - fixing one number and having two pointers one at start and one at end to make some operation